vahidhedayati/modaldynamix/README.md

 	  submitValue="Save Modal Form and update existing form no refreshing"

-The above could be added and the form in question then referes to them, possibilities are endless you could add a further value here and make this some template that opens up and then reuse the form by adding all of the above plus a tweaked new value that opens up this template.
+The above could be added and the form in question then refers to them, possibilities are endless you could add a further value here and make this some template that opens up and then reuse the form by adding all of the above plus a tweaked new value that opens up this template.